MirceaMacarie/Bug_Reports/README.md

 **Priority and severity:** P3 - Normal

-**Description:** In the Public Information / Public Services section, not all text is increased if we click on the Enlarge Font button ("Mărește Fontul") in the upper-right corner of the menu bar.
+**Description:** In the Public Information / "Public Services" section, not all text is increased if we click on the "Enlarge Font" button ("Mărește Fontul") in the upper-right corner of the menu bar.

 **Steps to reproduce:**
 1. Go on https://www.primariapn.ro/
-2. Click on Public Information section from the top menu
+2. Click on "Public Information" section from the top menu
-3. Select Public Services section from the list
+3. Select "Public Services" section from the list
 4. Click on Enlarge Font button

 **Expected result:** All the text of this section should be uniformly increased, in order to be easily read by the users.

-**Actual result:** Only link and titles are enlarged if we click on the Enlarge Font button.
+**Actual result:** Only link and titles are enlarged if we click on the "Enlarge Font" button.

 **Test data:** /